Trupti2502/Stock-Analysis/README.md

 ## DESCRIPTION
 * This project is basically for collecting  enormous data and analysing it.
-* It includes live streaming of data from FOREX trading API and Electric Vehicle stocks API.
+* It includes live streaming of data from FOREX ( Foreign Exchange ) trading API and Electric Vehicle stocks API.
 * The data is fetched and processed using Kafka Streaming and Spark streaming.
 * Throughout this project stocks of Forex data and Electric Vehicle parts making companies data were analyzed and business use case is implemented.
 * The analyzed data is then visualized by plotting different graphs using python libraries.